 Text Fairy recognizes printed text from over 110 languages and it offers text to speech (TTS) to read the words out loud.
 In addition to working offline to protect your privacy, it can also read complex documents such as those with multiple text columns.

 OCR technology has come a long way since it was originally developed to digitize historical newspapers.
-If you’re new to OCR, it’s worth giving it a try.
-Putting it to work for your business can help clear the clutter, improve your productivity and streamline your business operations.
+It is now a tool companies use to transition to paperless, enhance scannability and sharing capabilities, and ultimately streamline business operations.